Product Architect, Glassnode, Berlin, Germany

 Bachelor of Creative Technologies

-Being able to intern in the US straight after graduating was a dream come true, says AUT creative technologies alumnus Matthias Bachmann who worked at the DaVinci Institute in Colorado after completing his AUT degree.
+Being able to intern in the US straight after graduating was a dream come true for Matthias who worked at the DaVinci Institute in Colorado after completing his AUT degree.

 “I had always wanted to work in the US, especially given it’s the tech hub of the world.
 At the DaVinci Institute, I was involved in a lot of things, including UX reviews, social media management, video production and livestreaming, general design work, lots of networking and participating in brainstorming sessions.